andrewjee81/CSV2Parquet/README.md

 1. Check in a source folder for a CSV file
 2. Check if the output and converted folders exists
+3. Move CSV file from source to converted folder once Parquet file is created
-3. Error handling
+4. Error handling
-4. Display a ASCII art and a time delay before executing the conversion
+5. Display ASCII art and a time delay before executing the conversion

 ## Executable file
 The Mrs work machine does not have Python setup so an executable file it is.